Marielle de Sarnez: Representative of Paris

 Despite the timing of the scandal, de Sarnez, who was also a councillor (joint RPR-UDF slate) for the 14th arrondissement of Paris from 2001 to 2010 and from 2014 to 2020, was elected Deputy to the National Assembly for the 11th constituency of Paris on 18 June 2017.

-She became chair of the Foreign Affairs Committee, serving in that capacity from 2017 to 2021.
+De Sarnez became chair of the Foreign Affairs Committee, serving in that capacity from 2017 to 2021.

+On 24 April 2018, De Sarnez was among the guests invited to the state dinner hosted by U.S. President Donald Trump in honor of President Emmanuel Macron at the White House.

 On 31 May 2019, she led a delegation of the committee on a visit to the Autonomous Administration of North and East Syria and the Syrian Democratic Council in Ayn Issa.
 After de Sarnez’s death in 2021, she was succeeded as deputy by Maud Gatel.

 Personal life

 De Sarnez married Philippe Augier (later Mayor of Deauville) and had two children, circa 1979.
 She separated from Augier in 1988.
 A private person, de Sarnez kept a small circle of friends and strictly enforced her preference that her personal life stay out of the media spotlight.
 She was known for her uniform of jeans and Converse sneakers.

 De Sarnez died of leukemia in Pitié-Salpêtrière Hospital in Paris on 13 January 2021, at age 69.
 French leaders across the political spectrum sent public messages mourning her death, including President Macron and his rivals in the 2017 election, extreme-right FN candidate Marine Le Pen and hard left candidate Jean-Luc Mélenchon; as well as current Prime Minister Jean Castex and de Sarnez's longtime professional partner Bayrou.
 The National Assembly observed a minute of silence and Le Monde wrote, "One of the pillars of the house of centrism has fallen."